2025 Kamchatka earthquake: Damage and casualties

 At least four people were injured in Kamchatka, although none of their injuries were serious.
 Injuries were reported among people exiting buildings, including a hospital patient who jumped from a window.
 Damage to infrastructure, power outages and mobile phone service failures were reported in Petropavlovsk-Kamchatsky.
 The façade of a kindergarten building partially collapsed, and cracks formed in the walls of several medical and social service buildings in the city.
 About 1,400 homes were reportedly damaged.
 The ceiling covering of a terminal at Elizovo Airport collapsed, injuring a woman.
 In Sakhalin Oblast, ventilators and stove pipes of some buildings were partially destroyed.
 Kremlin spokesman Dmitry Peskov attributed the lack of fatalities and major damage in the region to robust building construction and the preparedness of locals.
 Emergency services noted an increase in calls from Petropavlovsk-Kamchatsky complaining about high blood pressure, arrhythmia and epilepsy.

 Rybachy, a nuclear submarine base located in Avacha Bay, was damaged by the earthquake and tsunami, according to satellite images.
 The base, which houses Russia's Pacific submarine fleet, saw at least one of its piers damaged by tsunami waves.

 In the town of Severo-Kurilsk, located in the Kuril Islands, the earthquake damaged all 106 apartment buildings, social facilities and public utility buildings, and toppled more than 90 percent of chimneys.
 The town's port was later inundated by the tsunami, with structures being swept away, including a fish processing plant following waves that reached 200 m inland.
 Russian authorities said a state of emergency was declared on tsunami-hit islands.
 The town itself was originally located next to the port, but was largely destroyed by a tsunami in 1952, which prompted the officials to rebuild it on higher ground further inland, leaving only the port exposed.
 A state of emergency was subsequently declared in Severo-Kurilsky District and in Petropavlovsk-Kamchatsky.
 Around 2,700 people were evacuated.
 An electricity grid in Sakhalin was damaged by the earthquake, causing power outages.
 In Vilyuchinsk, criticism, including from Kamchatka Krai's governor, Vladimir Solodov, over the response by local authorities to the disaster led to the resignation of the town's mayor Igor Golovchak on 5 August.

 In Japan, 21 people were injured or suffered heat-related illnesses while evacuating in temperatures that reached 40 C, including 14 in Hokkaido and 1 in Miyazaki.
 In Kumano, Mie Prefecture, a 58-year-old woman died after her car went over a cliff while she was trying to relocate it to higher ground.

+In the United States, the tsunami caused minor property damage in Hawaii and $1 million in property damage in Crescent City, California.